Great White Shark

 Next on the agenda is one of the very best vantage spots on the 2000km long stretch of the Great Australian Bight.
 The Cummings Monument provides this and more as the view gives you spectacular and uninterrupted views of the rugged cliff tops that make up the Bight.
 Adjacent to the Monument is a craggy pinnacle set amongst deep blue waters which makes a home to a family of sea eagles as they nest on top.
 From here we transfer you with the short drive into Port Lincoln showcasing the small cities highlights, en-route to your accommodation.

-In the afternoon, we take you out to beautiful Mikkira Station.
-This is one of the few habitats where Koalas can be found in the wild.
-Sit back around the fire (only out of fire season) in the restored original homestead and go for a stroll under the beautiful old Eucalypt trees and come face to face with the cuddly icon of Australia as they laze in the Manna gums.
+From here, we get up close and personal at arguably one of Australia’s very best habitats where wild Koalas can be found in a wonderful private nature reserve.
+We stroll under the beautiful old Eucalypt trees and come face to face with the cuddly icon of Australia as they laze in the Manna gums.

 Pick-up and Drop Off Point: Pick-up at Ceduna Airport, Drop off at Port Lincoln Airport